Data Hosting Program

 There are several guidelines for the adoption of a data set by an institution:

-- The host agrees to comply with the standards set by the COW project to data collection procedures, coding rules, structure and format of the data set, documentation procedures.
+- The host agrees to comply with the standards set by the COW project to data collection procedures, coding rules, structure and format of the data set, and documentation procedures.

 - COW data sets will be released only through the COW website (not by individual hosts), and only after the data are final.
 Procedures for data set review are described on the website.
 The purpose of this rule is to avoid a proliferation of partial, unofficial, or inconsistent data sets through the research community.

 - The host agrees not to publish any analytical results based on the resulting updated COW data set before the data are officially released by the COW project.
-Exceptions may be made for descriptive papers at conferences and dissertation theses, but it must be noted that such results represent analysis based on work in progress and of possibly incomplete data sets, and cannot be said to use official COW data.
+Exceptions may be made for descriptive papers at conferences and dissertation theses, but it must be noted that such results represent analysis based on work in progress and of possibly incomplete data set and cannot be said to use official COW data.
 The purpose of this rule is to avoid a proliferation of non-replicable or frequently-revised results through the research community.

 - Hosts are expected to work with the Director to secure external grant funds for data collection and updating.